Written by Sam Corporations May 18, 2023

 The South Valley Tour of Cusco is in a geographical area made up of towns and natural landscapes located southeast of the city of Cusco.
 Most of the towns belong to the provinces of Canchis and Quispicanchis.

-Tipón, one of the most touristic towns in the South Valley, is located only 25 kilometers by road from the city of Cusco.
-The archaeological site of Piquillacta is 33 kilometers away and the town of Andahuaylillas is 39 kilometers away.
+Tipón, one of the most visited towns in the South Valley.
+It is located only 25 kilometers by road from the city of Cusco.
+The archaeological site of Piquillacta is 33 kilometers away.
+The town of Andahuaylillas is 39 kilometers away.

 These are the main tourist attractions of the South Valley of Cusco: